hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 {'items': ['port.read', 'volume.create']}
 ```

-Using these client generator tools, client libraries for DSCC can be generated faster and can be pushed to a GitHub repository and be made ready to use.
-One good advantage is that, automation of this process can be done by using CI/CD pipelines which require no manual intervention in updating any latest released APIs.
+Using the client generator tool such as described above, the client libraries for DSCC can be generated in agile manner.
+As the result, the DSCC API client library in Python can be pushed to a GitHub repository automatically so that it will be ready to be used by any projects.
+Further advantage of this method is the automation using Continuous Integration/Continuous Deployment (CI/CD) pipeline which require no manual intervention in updating any projects to use the latest released version of the DSCC API.

+See, that's what I call a painless generation of DSCC API client libraries!

-Hope this blog on generating Python client library of DSCC is hepful.
-More blog posts will be coming to help you take further advantage of its capabilities.
-Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about HPE DSCC REST API.
+More blog posts will be coming to help you taking further advantage of DSCC API capabilities.
+Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about HPE DSCC REST API!